Honda’s Corporate Social Responsibility Report

 Tournament of Roses – Honda has collaborated with the Tournament of Roses for 57 years and served as presenting sponsor of the Rose Parade since 2011.

-– Honda is targeting 2020 for the deployment of vehicles with highly automated highway driving capability and 2025 for the technological achievement of SAE Level 4 automated vehicles for personal use.
+Towards it goal of creating a collision-free society, Honda is targeting 2020 for the deployment of vehicles with highly automated highway driving capability and 2025 for the technological achievement of SAE Level 4 automated vehicles for personal use.

-– The centers teach over 11,000 riders a year, and classes are for riders of all ages—from six years old to adult.
-Honda Rider Education Center in Colton, California was the first Rider Education Center built.
+Colton Rider Education Center – Honda Rider Education Centers are unique sites specifically designed for motorcycle, ATV and Side-by-Side training and instruction.
+The centers teach over 11,000 riders a year, and classes are for riders of all ages—from six years old to adult.
+The Honda Rider Education Center in Colton, California was the first Rider Education Center built.